ronakrm/ronakrm.github.io/_drafts/highway-math/highway-math.md

-The distribution shown there is likely a gross underestimate of what your typical response time would be on the road, for a number of factors including anticipating the stimulus, the extreme nature of it (portion of view, green to red), and the people normally using that site are frequent video game players/professionals.
+The distribution shown there is likely a gross underestimate of what your typical response time would be on the road, for a number of factors including anticipating the stimulus, the stimulus intensity (portion of view, green to red), and selection bias (the people normally using that site are frequent video game players/professionals).
 Other recent studies on typical reaction times are closer to 500ms on average, and you can find transportation sources indicating greater than 1 second for practical estimates!